rivernihil/5th-ed-modified-zener-psion/psion.md

 Due to the prevalence of psionics in my setting, I also allow the "psychic" category of damage types to be chosen here.

 ### Mage Slayer
-Casting a psionic spell still counts as casting a spell (both generally, and for specifically for this feat).
+Casting a psionic spell still counts as casting a spell (both generally and specifically for this feat).

 ### Psionic Initiate
 Similar to Magic Initiate, but only for psionic spells.
-You follow the rules for casting spells as per the Psion class, and gain 1 PSI with which to cast the level 1 spell chosen.
+You follow the rules for casting spells as per the Psion class and gain 1 PSI with which to cast the level 1 spell chosen.
 Charisma is the ability modifier for this spell.<br>
 **Note:** I have created this as a separate feat so that players could take both initiate feats if so desired.

 ```